rosflight/rosflight_firmware/docs/user-guide/autonomous-flight.md

 # Autonomous Flight

-One of the core functionalities of the ROSflight autopilot is to allow the onboard computer to send control setpoints to the embedded flight controller.
-These setpoints would typically be computed by a controller running as a ROS node, normally on the onboard computer.
+One of the core functionalities of the ROSflight autopilot is to allow the companion computer to send control setpoints to the embedded flight controller.
+These setpoints would typically be computed by a controller running as a ROS node, normally on the companion computer.

-## Provide control from an onboard computer
+## Provide control from a companion computer

-Control setpoints are sent to the autopilot by publishing to the `/command` topic that is advertised by the `rosflight_io` node.
+Control setpoints are sent to the flight controller by publishing to the `/command` topic that is advertised by the `rosflight_io` node.
 This topic accepts messages of type `rosflight_msgs/Command`, which have the following structure:

 ```
 std_msgs/Header header